jakub530/Flashcards-back/README.md

 1. POST /users:

 Creates a new user.
-In addition it generates and return a token used for authorization.
+In addition, it generates and returns a token used for authorization.

 2. POST /users/login:

-Logs in user based on given credintials and return authorization token.
+User logs based on given credentials and return authorization token.

 3. GET  /users/me: